"Let's call her... Brenda!" *She checks the kitten's gender* "Oh no, lets call him... Fred"

 The story is interspersed with Fred's songs, sung by Lenny Henry

 who also voiced Fred.
 For tropers in the UK, the film can be seen here.
-The youtube version is here.
+A Vimeo version is here.

 - Ambiguously Gay: We have no idea what Kenneth is, but he is definitely camp.
 He also acts a lot like a stereotypical actor.
 On the other hand, he seems to enjoy a kiss from the oldest kid (who is a girl), so it's definitely ambiguous.

 - A vet bill for Chronically Chapped lips?
 Really?
 Certainly nowhere near as bad as worms or the cat flu.

 - Kenneth coming into the room to tell him that his trousers are creased is also much less of a problem than Fred's overeating and penchant for women.

 - Cats Are Mean: Averted, although the cats steal all the flowers from the family's garden to put on the grave.

 - Cats Have Nine Lives: Kenneth seems to think so, anyway.

 - Changing Clothes Is a Free Action: 3 costume changes in one song.